 Allarity has a clear pathway for regulatory approval.

 - NDA submission (U.S. FDA) for approval based on “non-inferiority” against the already approved compound sorafenib (Bayer), based on prior Phase 3 trial results (by Novartis), is targeted for 2021.

-- Separately, the company intends to file its first pre-market approval (PMA) application with the U.S. FDA for the use of the dovitinib DRP® companion diagnostic to select and treat likely responders to the drug.
+- Separately, the company has filed its first pre-market approval (PMA) application with the U.S. FDA for the use of the dovitinib DRP® companion diagnostic to select and treat likely responders to the drug.
 The filing was announced on April 2, 2021.